Summary (TL;DR)

 First digital wireframe iterations explored card-based layouts, live tiles, and technician-centric swimlanes.

-- Design principles rooted in user shadowing, GTD, and KDS inspiration.
+- Design principles rooted in user shadowing, GTD, and KDS innovation.

-- Positive stakeholder feedback, recognising the potential to improve efficiency.
+- Positive stakeholder feedback recognising the efficiency potential.

-- A roadmap for user validation, iteration, and UI transformation.
+- Strategic roadmap for validation, iteration, and UI transformation.

 Second iteration wireframes refined the Hub into a glanceable, tile-based interface aligned with technician workflows.